Camilla Gray: Personal life

 In November 1969, Gray married Oleg Prokofiev, son of the composer Sergei Prokofiev, whom she had met in Russia in 1960.
 They had been kept apart by the Soviet authorities over visa difficulties, prompted, according to sources, by Soviet unhappiness with Gray's sympathetic views on Wassily Kandinsky, Malevich, and the other Russian modernists, and official antipathy to abstract art.
 The couple had a daughter, Anastasia, born in 1970.
-Gray died of hepatitis at Sochi, on the Black Sea, on 17 December 1971 while pregnant with their second child.
+Gray died of hepatitis in Sochi on 17 December 1971 while pregnant with their second child.
 A requiem mass was held for her at Westminster Cathedral in January 1972.